 Which Trains in Europe Don’t Allow Large Dogs?

-Firstly, this very clearly applies in the popular destination of Spain.
-The pet policy of Spanish train company RENFE clearly states that on all trains, only small pets are permitted.
-On most trains, the maximum weight of pets is 10kg, and they must be in a carrier with maximum dimensions of 60 x 35 x 35 cm.
-The only exception is on Cercanías (Commuter) and Feve services, where small pets can travel with just a leash and muzzle.
-(This policy also flows through to Portugal, with larger dogs allowed on trains in Portugal except for the international trains, that travel through Spain.)
+Firstly, this applies in the popular destination of Spain.
+Up until recently, the pet policy of Spanish train company RENFE clearly stated that on all trains, only small pets were permitted.
+On most trains, the maximum weight of pets was 10kg, and they must be in a carrier with maximum dimensions of 60 x 35 x 35 cm.

-Secondly, in Ireland larger dogs are generally not allowed to travel on the country’s trains, operated by Irish Rail.
 However, an exception is made on the inter-city trains between Dublin and Cork, and Dublin and Belfast.
-Larger dogs though are limited to only travelling in the guards vans on these services, not in the passenger carriages.
+Larger dogs though are permitted to travel in the guard vans on these services, although not in the passenger carriages.

 Which Trains in Europe Allow Dogs?

 I have researched the rules for dogs on trains (and often travelled by train with my dog) in these European countries.
 In all of these countries both large and small dogs are allowed on trains, in regular passenger carriages: